lthms/soap.coffee-lthms/site/posts/ExtensibleTypeSafeErrorHandling.md

 only one function tied to a given typeclass, on the condition that the handling errors implement this typeclass.

-Using `recover`{.haskell} and its siblings often requires to help a bit the Haskell type system, especially if we use lambdas to define the error handlers.
+Using `recover`{.haskell} and its siblings often require to help a bit the Haskell type system, especially if we use lambdas to define the error handlers.
 Doing that is usually achieved with the `Proxy a`{.haskell} dataype (where `a`{.haskell} is a phantom type).
 I would rather use the